formatjs/formatjs/website/docs/tooling/babel-plugin.md

 ### **`idInterpolationPattern`**

 If certain message descriptors don't have id, this `pattern` will be used to automaticallygenerate IDs for them.
-Default to `[contenthash:5]`.
-See https://github.com/webpack/loader-utils#interpolatename for sample patterns.
+Default to `[sha512:contenthash:base64:6]`.
+See [nodejs crypto createHash](https://nodejs.org/api/crypto.html#crypto_crypto_createhash_algorithm_options) for hash algorithms & [nodejs buffer docs](https://nodejs.org/api/buffer.html#buffer_buffers_and_character_encodings) for digest encodings.

 ### **`removeDefaultMessage`**